gregmoille/pyLLE/README.md

 ## How to Cite Us?

-Soon you will be able to cite a manuscript.
-For the moment, please provide the name of the package, the authors (Gregory Moille, Qing Li, Xiyuan Lu and Kartik Srinivasan) as a full url to the repository
+You can cite our arXiv paper availabel [here](https://arxiv.org/abs/1903.10441):

+> G. Moille, Q. Li, X. Lu and K. Srinivasan, _"pyLLE: a Fast and User Friendly Lugiato-Lefever Equation Solver"_, arXiv, 1903.10441 , 2019

 ## References